ishaan-ghub/CodeAlpha_Stock_Portfolio_Tracker/README.md

 # CodeAlpha_Stock_Portfolio_Tracker
-This tool allows users to add, remove, and track the performance of their stock investments.
+This interactive stock portfolio tracker allows users to dynamically add, remove, and track the performance of their stock investments.